zaki-s/zaki-s/README.md

-# 💫 About Me:
+# 💫 Hi, Im Zaki:
-Passionate about building scalable web applications and solving real-world problems with code.<br>Passionate about everything TECH and CARS of course.<br>All while having fun with code.<br>God-speed coding!!
+Passionate about building scalable web applications and solving real-world problems with code.<br>Passionate about everything TECH and CARS of course.<br> Ialso love creating things from editing videos to creating fantasy worlds and stories.<br>All while having fun with code.<br>God-speed coding!!

 ## 🌐 Socials: